Guillaume-Delbarre/ThePAD/README.md

 The PAD will be used during parties where each participant will be able to gain and lose points with some games.

-This project is also a way to discover django.
+This project is also a way to discover django following the tutorial : [django tutorial](https://docs.djangoproject.com/fr/4.0/intro/tutorial01/)